Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 So, the main concepts of foreign trade are export and import.

-• Exports - the total volume of goods produced in the country, which is exported from it for a certain time period.
+• Exports are the total volume of goods produced in a country that are exported from it over a certain time period.

-• Import - a set of goods produced outside a certain state and imported into it for a certain period.
+• Imports are a set of goods produced outside a certain state and imported into it over a certain period.

-Export and import transactions are recorded at the moment when the goods cross the border.
+Export and import transactions are recorded at the moment the goods cross the border.
 They are displayed in foreign economic and customs statistics.
-The export operation of the state-seller corresponds to the import operation of the state-buyer.
+The export operation of the seller state corresponds to the import operation of the buyer state.

-As a rule, exports are recorded at FOB (free of board) prices.
-In international trade relations, this means that the price of the goods includes the costs of its transportation on board an international vessel or other transport and insurance until the completion of loading.
+As a rule, export accounting is carried out at FOB (free of board) prices.
+In international trade relations, this means that the price of a product includes the costs of its transportation on board an international ship or other transport and insurance until loading is completed.

-Imports are accounted for at CIF prices (cost, insurance, freight).
-This means that the price of the goods includes the costs of its transportation and insurance, customs fees to the port of shipment of the buyer.
+Imports are recorded at CIF (cost, insurance, freight) prices.
+This means that the price of the goods includes the costs of its transportation and insurance, customs duties to the buyer’s port of shipment.
 That is, all these costs are borne by the seller.
 The formula for the total volume of foreign trade turnover is as follows:

 VO = Import of goods + Export of goods

-The country's VO is calculated in monetary units, since different goods cannot be compared in physical terms, for example, in tons, liters or meters.
+A country's VO is calculated in monetary units, since different goods cannot be compared in physical measurements, for example, in tons, liters or meters.

 How is the balance of foreign trade turnover calculated?